 Earthsave Newsletter: Earth Friendly Food Choices

 NOW MEETING AT NEW LOCATION IN TOWSON!
 EarthSave is a volunteer operated nonprofit group that’s helping to create a healthier, sustainable, more loving and peaceful planet by helping people shift to a whole foods, plant-based diet.
-Our Vegan Dinner Educational Series usually meets on the last Saturday of each month, giving people a chance to sample a wonderful variety of tasty vegan cuisine and meet like-minded people.
+Our Veg Dinner Educational Series usually meets on the last Saturday of each month, giving people a chance to sample a wonderful variety of tasty vegan cuisine and meet like-minded people.
 Guests have the option of bringing a dish to share or paying for dinner.

 It was wonderful to see so many of our friends from Baltimore and Maryland areas at Vegetarian Summerfest Conference in Johnstown, PA.
 We enjoyed five days of peace, love, and and education and encouragement.
 And we enjoyed meeting and attending lectures and classes taught by giants in the fields of nutrition and veg/vegan lifestyle and advocacy.
 And the food, prepared under the direction of Mark Reinfeld, of Vegan Fusion, was absolutely sensational!
 Many of us are already counting down the days until next year's big event.
 See the link below to see pictures of some of the highlights.

 This Saturday... we will be meeting at a new location in Towson this Saturday, July 26th, when we will hear a talk by Kassy Ortega on "Effective Vegan Outreach".
 Kassy is a longtime volunteer with Vegan Outreach, a national nonprofit group whose educational booklets on the vegan lifestyle and the treatment of farmed animals have been well received, especially on college campuses.
 Kassy will share humor, success stories, and tips on effective veg/vegan/animal advocacy.
 Please RSVP and join us if you can.